-In addition, Sacramento State has received a combined 31 all-conference selections during his head coaching tenure, including 20 first team selections and six MVPs.
+In addition, Sacramento State has received a combined 38 all-conference selections during his head coaching tenure, including 23 first team selections and six MVPs.
 That includes Kiryl Harbatsiuk being named league MVP three straight years (2009-11), and becoming the first player in school history to win the ITA Northwest Regional singles title in 2010.
-For his efforts, Konikov has been named Big Sky Coach of the Year three times in the last five years (2009-11).
+For his efforts, Konikov has been named Big Sky Coach of the Year three times (2009-11).

-One of his more impressive stretches as a head coach came over the last three seasons where he guided the Hornets to three Big Sky Tournament crowns and a combined 24-2 league mark despite many young faces on the roster.
+One of his more impressive stretches as a head coach came over the last seven seasons where he guided the Hornets to three Big Sky Tournament crowns and a combined 53-16 league mark despite many young faces on the roster and a rash of injuries.
 In fact, in 2013, with a roster that consisted of just one senior, Konikov used a singles lineup that included five underclassmen in every match.
 Despite the heavy mix of freshmen and sophomores in the lineup, the team still found a way to go 17-13 overall, 9-1 in the Big Sky, and win both the league’s regular season and tournament championships, not to mention another NCAA Tournament appearance.
-Five of his players received some form of all-conference recognition, including sophomore Marek Marksoo who was named the league MVP.

 In 2012, Konikov used four freshmen in the singles lineup every match, and the team won eight of its last 11 matches, posted a 7-1 league mark, won the Big Sky Tournament crown and qualified for the NCAA Tournament.
 In 2011, the roster featured eight newcomers and Sacramento State finished a perfect 8-0 in conference.
 The team had won 24 straight conference matches (dating back to 2010) before falling at Montana, 4-3, early in the season.
 Still, the Hornets won the 2010 Big Sky regular season and tournament titles, and advanced to the NCAA Tournament.